ONSdigital/dp-upload-service/README.md

 | FILES_API_URL                      | -                     |                                                                                                                    |
 | LOCALSTACK_HOST                    | -                     | The hostname of the localstack server used for integration testing                                                 |

-## Testing ≤ 5MB file uploads using cURL
+## 5MB or less file uploads using cURL

 ### Uploading a file